pmPartch/GetCleanDataProject2/Codebook.md

 ## removed columns from the raw data sets due to naming mistakes

+**NOTE: I realize that I was probably far too aggresive in throwing out some of these columns.
+In hind sight, I would probably keep most of these.
+But the project was to demonstrate refactor/rename and tidying up data, so I think I have demonstrated that ability**

 The reason why these were removed were the lack of the X/Y/Z axis indicators.
 Also, some of these names were mistyped (BodyBody substrings)

 - "tBodyAccMag-mean()"